• Skip to primary navigation

 Here are a few examples:

-• no guest user support.
+• No guest user support.
 Android Lollipop offers guest user mode and multiple users in smartphones.
 This makes device sharing easier and safer.
 But you cannot find these features in Galaxy Note 5.

 What do you think about defects of Galaxy Note 5?
 What are the missing features you want to see in Galaxy Note 5?